News and Insights

 - Focus development efforts on high value products backed by evidence

-- Innovate new products for use in less intensive sites across the care continuum
+- Innovate new products and services for use across the care continuum

-- Redesign commercial models to reach the new IDN customer
+- Redesign commercial models to reach new customers

 - Align R&D, Medical Affairs, and Commercial functions